Farida Abdulla Khan

-Farida Khan earned a PhD in developmental psychology and has taught in many institutes, including Delhi University and Jawaharlal Nehru University (JNU).
+Khan earned a masters in developmental psychology from the City University of New York in 1989 and a PhD in developmental psychology at the Graduate Center of the City University of New York in 1994.
+She has taught in many institutes, including Delhi University and Jawaharlal Nehru University (JNU).
 In 2011, she was appointed as a member of the Task Force on Research and Evaluation by National Advisory Council.
 Since 2013, she has also been a member of the National Commission for Minorities.
 She actively writes on Kashmir issues and educational issues of backward communities and minorities.